-Student Health Services
+Health Services

-The Stoner Health Center at Heidelberg University is a modern clinical and health and wellness service facility servicing residential students.
+The Stoner Health Center at Heidelberg University is a modern clinical and health and wellness service facility with a nurse practitioner on staff.
 The center is open Monday through Friday from 7:15 a.m.- 3:15 p.m. when classes are in session.
-A medical doctor (MD) is available at the center Monday through Friday mornings when classes are in session.